digitalneoplasm/ExamGenerator/README.md

 ```
 usage: Exam Generator
+ -e,--except <id list>   perform the share/unshare operation for all
+                         students except those with the IDs listed.
  -f,--folder <name>      folder name where the exam is stored on Google
                          Drive.
 [Required]
  -g,--generate           generate the exams on Google Drive.
+Always
+                         happens for all students.
  -h,--help               print this message.
- -o,--only <arg>         perform the share/unshare operation for only the
+ -o,--only <id list>     perform the share/unshare operation for only the
                          students with IDs listed.
 If not specified the
                          default behavior is all students.
  -s,--share <howlong?>   share the exam for the amount of time (in
                          minutes) specified, or indefinitely if no time
                          given.
-Only if a time is given will override times
+Only if a time is given will override
-                         will be used if provided in the ClassList.
+                         times will be used if provided in the ClassList.
  -u,--unshare            unshare the exam.
 ```